 In addition to the signed W-9 form, you can utilize tools like TINCorrect to double-check that the information provided is corroborated with the IRS.
 TINCorrect can also be used to verify payer information.

-Using the Form for the Wrong Year
+Using the Wrong Year for the Forms

-As with all tax reporting forms, you should make sure you are completing the 1099-MISC forms for the correct tax year, which is the year the payments were made; NOT the year in which you are preparing the forms.
+As with all tax reporting forms, you should make sure you are completing the 1099-MISC forms for the correct tax year, which is the year the payments were made, NOT the year in which you are preparing the forms.

 Not Using the Approved Form

-There are several ways to acquire approved 1099-MISC paper forms for filing.
+There are several ways to acquire approved paper Forms 1099-MISC for filing.
 You cannot simply download the Form 1099-MISC from the IRS form hub, copy, print, and send it.
 Copy A, which is sent to the IRS, uses a special red ink that cannot be duplicated by a copy machine.

-Failing to Include a Transmittal Form
+Failing to Include a Summary Form